-Comedy Central is one of the channels of the MTV group.
-The essence of Comedy Central is about, well, comedy of course!
-And they kept claiming they’ve got comedy.
-But when we discussed this with the team, they were hardly laughing.
+Comedy Central is one of the channels within the MTV group.
+Naturally we would assume that the essence of Comedy Central is of course comedy!
+The channel claimed that they had comedy to spare, but when we discussed this with the team, they were hardly laughing.
 They felt Comedy Central had become a disconnected collection of so-called funny shows.

 For more on Bono’s testimony see this article in the Huffington Post.